curityio/idsvr-helm/idsvr/README.md

 helm upgrade <release-name> curity/idsvr -f myValues.xml
 ```

-## Enabling the peristed configuration volume
+## Enabling the persistent configuration volume

-It is possible to set the `curity.config.persistentConfigVolume.enabled` which will create a `PersistedVolumeClaim` using the defined `StorageClass`, `AccessMode` and `size`.
+It is possible to set the `curity.config.persistentConfigVolume.enabled` which will create a `PersistedVolumeClaim` using the defined `storageClass`, `accessMode` and `size`.
 The volume will be mounted to the admin Pod under `/opt/idsvr/var/cdb`.

 When this is enabled, the cluster keys are not rotated between deployment upgrades.
 Instead only a single key is generated during installation and will be kept for the lifetime of the deployment.